au-research/raido/readme.md

 "Raido" is the new implementation of the Oceania region [RAiD](https://raid.org.au) implementation.

+So when you see these terms in this codebase, they usually have the meaning:
+* `Raido`, `raido` - refers to our "local" Oceania region implementation (i.e. `raid.org.au`) of RAiD, being operated and maintained by ARDC in our capacity as one of the (hopefully many) "registration agency" providers.
+* `RAiD`, `RAID`, `Raid`, `raid` - refers to the "global" RAiD standard and supporting global infrastructure (i.e. `raid.org`), being operated and maintained by ARDC in our capacity as the global "registration authority".

 It is not yet live, though you can find the demo environment at https://demo.raido-infra.com.